PlasmFlo/PlasmFlo/README.md

 - 👋 Hi, I’m @PlasmFlo
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Learning, Developing, and Engineering.
-- 🌱 I’m currently learning HTML, CSS, and Javascript
+- 🌱 I’m currently learning Python, Javascript and C++
 - 💞️ I’m looking to collaborate on all sorts of projects in the upcoming future.
 As I improve of course.
 - 📫 How to reach me, You can reach me through my Instagram.
 That's my main src of contact.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I may seem abit mono-toned or boring but when we get to know each other I think I can be somewhat cool or interesting.
+- ⚡ Fun fact:
 - I'm a scorpio